nagriffith/Project-3-Group-8/doc/project3_desc.md

 - The team can work with subgroups of 2-3 work together more frequently than the entire team.
 However, everyone should check in regularly on group discussion online and changes in the GitHub folder.

+##### Example starter codes

+As example, you can find in the GitHub starter codes an example using logistic regression.